neuChatbotDS/Emotional-Dialogue-System/README.md

 ## Commonsense Knowledge Graph

+- CICERO V2: Multiview Contextual Commonsense Inference: A New Dataset and Task, in arxiv, [[paper]](https://arxiv.org/abs/2210.02890)
 - CICERO: A Dataset for Contextualized Commonsense Inference in Dialogue, in ACL 2022, [[paper]](https://aclanthology.org/2022.acl-long.344/)
 - COMET: Commonsense Transformers for Automatic Knowledge Graph Construction, in ACL 2019, [[paper]](https://arxiv.org/abs/1906.05317)
 - ATOMIC: An Atlas of Machine Commonsense for If-Then Reasoning, in AAAI 2019, [[paper]](https://arxiv.org/abs/1811.00146)